sjbylo/lab-ocp4/README.md

 # This is a workshop for OpenShift 4

+This workshop uses the AWS Broker to provision an RDS instance in AWS.
+The Broker needs to be installed and working on the cluster for 2 of the lab exercises to work.

+Please note this issue when installing the AWS Broker on OpenShift 4.x https://github.com/awslabs/aws-servicebroker/issues/139

+# Homeroom

 This workshop uses Homeroom.
 If you are interested in Homeroom, a good place to start learning about it is by running it's [workshop on how to create content for Homeroom](https://github.com/openshift-homeroom/lab-workshop-content).

 The dashboard for the workshop environment should look like: